amchatman/Calorie-caculator/README.md

-<h1 align="center">Macronutrients Caculator</h1>
+<h1 align="center">Macronutrients Calculator</h1>

 ## 📝 Summary

-Calorie Caculator is a simple app that adds the total of calories,carbs,protein, and fats together.
+Macoronutrients Calculator is a simple app that adds the total of calories,carbs,protein, and fats together.
 You can add meals to keep track of how many calories you eaten for the day.

 <img src="https://img.shields.io/github/last-commit/amchatman/calorie-caculator?color=blue&style=flat">
 <img src="https://img.shields.io/badge/TailwindCSS-v3.3.1-blue">